Ar1f007/service-sync/ENVIRONMENT_VARIABLES.md

 ## Notes

 - The email system will work without the Resend API key (emails will be queued but not sent)
+- Payment processing requires all Stripe keys to be configured
 - All other features will work normally without the optional API keys
 - Make sure to restart your development server after adding environment variables